blabla1337/skf-flask/skf/markdown/code_examples/asp/15-code_example--Identifier_Based_Authorization--.md

 			AuditLog Log = new AuditLog();

 			/*
-			We then do the same for aggregate user controlls.
+			We then do the same for aggregate user controls.
-			For more detailed information see the Aggregate user controll code example */
+			For more detailed information see the Aggregate user control code example */
 			Aggregate aggregate =  new Aggregate();

 			//Here we connect to the database by means of a connection string as configured in the web.config SqlConnection conn = new
 			SqlConnection(System.Configuration.ConfigurationManager.ConnectionStrings["users"].ConnectionString);

-			//The count integer is set every time the user connects to the databse to process data public void IdentifierBasedAuthentication(int pageID)
+			//The count integer is set every time the user connects to the database to process data public void IdentifierBasedAuthentication(int pageID)
 			{
 				conn.Open();